HaoTian23UCAS/Interaction-Aware-Gau/README.md

 # Interaction-Aware-Gau
-This is the code for Interaction-Aware-Gau
+This is the official code for Interaction-Aware-Gau
 ## Install